jmenglund/pandas-charm/README.rst

 ``pandas-charm`` is a small Python package for getting character matrices (alignments) into and out of `pandas <http://pandas.pydata.org>`_.
-Its purpose is to make pandas interoperable with other scientific packages that can be used to handle character matrices, like for example `BioPython <http://biopython.org>`_ and `Dendropy <http://dendropy.org>`_.
+Its purpose is to make pandas interoperable with other scientific packages that can be used for dealing with character matrices, like for example `BioPython <http://biopython.org>`_ and `Dendropy <http://dendropy.org>`_.

 With ``pandas-charm``, it is currently possible to convert between the